Bedroom 1Zip and link

 - Full under-floor heating

-Larch Barn has spectacular views from the south-facing terrace that runs the length of the barn.
+Larch Barn has spectacular views from the west-facing terrace that runs the length of the barn.
 You may see deer and will hear buzzards, pheasants and owls call.

 The open plan kitchen/dining/living space shares the beautiful view.